xod442/stackstorm-hpe-oneview.old/README.md

   dbuser: "appUser"
   dbpass: "passwordForAppUser"
 ```
-You can also run `st2 pack config hpeoneview` and answer the promts
+You can also run `st2 pack config hpeoneview` and answer the prompts

 **Note** : When modifying the configuration in `/opt/stackstorm/configs/` please
            remember to tell StackStorm to load these new values by running